 A UTC also creates a distinctive peer group.
 Students arrive from multiple feeder schools at 14, often seeking a more applied pathway or a reset in approach.
 That can suit young people who want a clearer line of sight from study to future options, but it can feel like a sharper transition than moving into a traditional Year 10 within the same secondary school.
 This matters for confidence, friendships, and routines, families should treat it as a significant change, not a simple school transfer.

-South Devon UTC’s published performance indicators present a challenging academic picture at GCSE level in the most recent dataset.
-Attainment 8 is 29.6 and Progress 8 is -1.29, which indicates that, overall, students made substantially less progress than other pupils in England with similar starting points.
-The average EBacc APS is 2.3, and the percentage achieving grade 5 or above in the EBacc is recorded as 0.
+South Devon UTC’s published performance indicators present a challenging academic picture at GCSE level.
+Attainment 8 is 25.7 and Progress 8 is -1.29, which indicates that, overall, students made substantially less progress than other pupils in England with similar starting points.
+The average EBacc APS is 2.0, and the percentage achieving grade 5 or above in the EBacc is recorded as 0%.

-Post-16 results are harder to interpret from the same dataset because the A-level grade breakdown is shown as 0% across A*, A, and B bands.
-The safest reading for parents is that the published data does not provide a meaningful grade distribution for the most recent cycle in the usual summary format, so families should ask directly how outcomes are reported across A-level and vocational routes, and how that aligns to intended destinations.
-In the FindMySchool rankings based on official data, the sixth form is ranked 2,594th in England and 6th in Newton Abbot for A-level outcomes, again placing it below England average overall.
+Post-16 results are harder to interpret from headline data alone.
+The safest reading for parents is that the current summary data does not provide a meaningful A-level grade distribution in the usual format, so families should ask directly how outcomes are reported across A-level and vocational routes, and how that aligns to intended destinations.

 If you are shortlisting locally, FindMySchool’s Comparison Tool can help you set this against other Devon options on the same metrics, especially Progress 8 and Attainment 8.